The Best Rheumatologists in South Florida Incorporate a Holistic Approach to Treatment

 South Florida’s Leading Practice in Rheumatic Disorder Treatment

-Dr. Charles Kahn, Dr. Wayne Riskin and Dr. Yesenia Santiago are the Leading Pembroke Pines and Hollywood Rheumatologists
+Dr. Charles Kahn and Dr. Wayne Riskin are the Leading Pembroke Pines and Hollywood Rheumatologists

 Finally, you might want to consider an occupational therapist.
 They can assist you in learning strategies that improve your form when carrying out daily activities.
 They will also be able to recommend certain devices that can assist you and prevent further injury.
 While some people prefer a nonmedical approach, your rheumatologist may decide that a combination of medication and a wellness plan will be most effective.
 It’s important to discuss all of your treatment options with your doctor, because simply knowing about your disorder and expectations for progress greatly increases your chances for successful treatments.